Frequently Asked Questions

 The establishment of HES International B.V. at the Hartelstrook is in line with Port Authority Rotterdam’s strategy which focuses on the efficient use of available space within the current port area.

 At the terminal, tanks will have a total capacity of approximately 1,3 million m3.
 The volume of the tank varies from 5,000 to 50,000 m3.
 A quay will be built for three large or six smaller ships.
 In addition, there are plans for nine berths where inland shipping vessels can moor in the Hudson harbour.
 Products will only be transported to and from the terminal by ship.
 Road and rail transportation will not be used.

 At the terminal oilproducts are treated for third parties.
 For example, diesel, gasoil, fuel, petrol components and kerosene, as well as several biofuels, for instance, ethanol.

 It is also possible to blend refined products, add additives and homogenize liquids in tanks.

-When exactly the building will be operational depends on various factors such as the construction process; but the aim is start operating the terminal in the fourth quarter of 2019.
+When exactly the building will be operational depends on various factors such as the construction process; but the aim is start operating the terminal in the third quarter of 2021.

 During construction, there will be a lot of employment opportunities for third parties and suppliers.
 Expectations are that more than 200 persons will be deployed.
 Once the terminal begins operations, it will operate 24/7.